-It is probably considered too long for an article on a website …. although I know people do in fact read entire books online… so I have prepared a brief summary.
+It is probably considered too long for an article on a blog …. although I know people do in fact read entire books online… so I have prepared this brief summary:

-The thesis is quite simple and probably very unattractive or even unacceptable for many people.
+The thesis is quite simple, challenging and probably unattractive or even unacceptable for many people.

 We have two massive crises in the world at the present moment: Firstly the environmental one where human greed and consumerism has depleted resources, created pollution including carbon dioxide which has caused global warming with terrifying consequences.

 Secondly, in parallel with this there is crisis of mental health with extraordinary levels of anxiety, depression, violence including self directed – self harm and suicide as well as a widespread general dissatisfaction and unhappiness.

 I think the two crises are linked by the simple fact that the dominant culture is now one of the a massively exaggerated acting out of adolescent impulses, values and behaviour.

 Normal adolescence – at the appropriate age of puberty – is a time of separation of the child from their parents or carers – their attachment figures.
 It is a time for the young person to seek to make new attachments in romantic and sexual terms.
 It is a time therefore marked by anxiety at separation as well as self-consciousness, vanity, competitiveness and consumerism.